-All investments, including "other" investments are subject to the following ESG Minimum Safeguards/principle:
+All investments , including "other" investments are subject to the following ESG Minimum Safeguards/principle:

-- The minimum safeguards as outlined by Article 18 of the EU Taxonomy Regulation (including alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights). - Application of good governance practices (these include sound management structures, employee relations, remuneration of staff and tax compliance). - Compliance with the Do No Significant Harm principle as prescribed under the definition of Sustainable Investment in whether the financial product attains the environmental or social characteristics that they promote.
+- The minimum safeguards as outlined by Article 18 of the EU Taxonomy Regulation (including alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights). - Application of good governance practices (these include sound management structures, employee relations, remuneration of staff and tax compliance). - Compliance with the Do No Significant Harm principle as prescribed under the definition of Sustainable Investment in EU SFDR.